-I research differential geometry, more specifically Riemannian geometry.
+My research is in differential geometry, more specifically Riemannian geometry.
 My early work began the program of studying ambient obstruction solitons, which applies the study of geometric flows to tensors with conformal properties.
-In the past year, my work has expanded to include both the representations of Lie algebras and quantitative geometry.
+While I still work on pushing forward this program, my work has broadened to include both the study of Einstein metrics on homogeneous manifolds and length bounds on geodesics.
+This past year I also began working in mathematical formalization using Lean and co-founded the Northwestern Undergraduate Lean Lab (NULL) to incorporate undergraduate students into this work.

 The study of geometric flows evolved as a way to use curvature to identify best metrics.
-A geometric flow is a differential equation in which the metric is considered as a function of time, g(t), and is changed over time in accordance with the curvature of the manifold.
-We are able to use tools from differential equations to analyze the relationship between metrics and curvature.
-One such tool is locating and classifying fixed points.
-In the study of geometric flows this manifests as the examination and classification of solitons.
-Solitons are solutions to the flow that, over time, change only by diffeomorphism and/or rescaling.
-Heuristically: if the flow is supposed to make metrics ``nicer'' over time, solitons isolate metrics that are not improving as they are pushed through the flow.
+A geometric flow is a differential equation in which the metric is considered as a function of time and is changed over time in accordance with the curvature of the manifold.
+Solitons are solutions to the geometric flow that, over time, change only by diffeomorphism and/or rescaling.
+Heuristically: if the flow is supposed to make metrics “nicer” over time, solitons isolate metrics that are not improving as they are pushed through the flow.
+In quantitative geometry, similar techniques such as curve shortening flow arise to produce length bounds on geodesics chords, as I discuss in subsection 2.

 Summarizing my main results:

-I classified steady and shrinking homogeneous gradient Bach solitons.
-I also show that the study of these solitons is distinct from that of Ricci solitons by showing the existence of an expanding homogeneous gradient Bach soliton.
+1. Classified steady and shrinking homogeneous gradient Bach solitons.
+I also show that the study of these solitons is distinct from that of Ricci solitons by showing the existence of an expanding homogeneous gradient Bach soliton on SU(2).

-Established that, with additional regularity or curvature conditions, non-compact $q$-solitons are also $q$-flat.
+3. Established that, with additional regularity or curvature conditions, non-compact q-solitons are also q-flat.
 Applied these results to Cotton solitons, homogeneous ambient obstruction solitons, and Bach solitons with harmonic Weyl curvature.
 (Joint with A.W.
 Cunha)

 Extended Solitons of the Ambient Obstruction Flow with R. Poddar, R. Sharma, and W. Wylie (May 2024)